The best food for senior dogs

 Mainly, the difference between adult and senior feed can be summarized as:

-• Energy intake: A senior dog's physical activity level is lower than that of an adult.
+- Energy contribution: A senior dog's physical activity level is lower than that of an adult.
 As they age, they become more sedentary, so their calorie needs are lower.
 Therefore, senior dog foods typically provide fewer calories to meet their needs and thus prevent potential weight problems.

-• Easy to chew: This type of food adapted to older dogs is softer and easier to chew, as they often have problems or loss of jaw strength.
+- Easy to chew: This type of food adapted to older dogs is softer and easier to chew, as they often have problems or loss of strength in their jaw.

-• Low in fat: Since older dogs often have weight problems, this type of food contains a lower amount of fat.
+- Low in fat: Since older dogs often have weight problems, this type of feed contains a lower amount of fat.

-• High-quality protein: These include high-quality protein to help strengthen your muscles, which deteriorate over the years.
+- High quality protein: They include high-quality proteins to help strengthen your muscles, as they deteriorate over the years.

-• Tocopherols: help reduce the effects of aging thanks to the synergistic complex of natural antioxidants.
+- Tocopherols: They help reduce the effects of aging thanks to the synergistic complex of natural antioxidants.

-• Sodium phosphates: reduce tartar deposits on teeth by stabilizing the calcium present in saliva.
+- Sodium phosphates: reduces tartar deposits on the teeth by stabilizing the calcium present in saliva.

 Diseases and problems in older dogs